Skip to navigation, content

 We also recognize the necessity of having cloud security training available for all employees or contractors who have access to the cloud.
 Plus, it’s equally important to establish a data breach policy and to know your cloud provider’s incident response plan.
 And finally, you need the ability to audit your provider on a regular basis.
 Teradata’s Consulting Services security team is ready to assist you in any or all of those areas.

 The Teradata Managed Cloud service environment has been designed and built to meet the high security control standards set forth in ISO 27001, SOC 2, PCI, and HIPAA requirements as well as the cloud-specific best practices outlined by the Cloud Security Alliance (CSA).
-Read the press release on 3rd party audits for security and compliance.
+Read the press release on 3rd party audits for security and compliance for Teradata Managed Cloud (United States).
 See Figure 1.

 When it comes to physical protection of the data center infrastructure powering Teradata Managed Cloud service, we offer comprehensive support.
 This includes access control systems, alarm systems, administrator logging, two-factor authentication, codes of conduct, confidentiality agreements, background checks, and monitoring of visitor access.
 We log and monitor all physical access to the facility to detect and prevent potential security incidents.
 And we regularly review access logs to pinpoint any suspected unauthorized facility access then document such events and coordinate review and investigation with Teradata Corporate Security.